-Small office home office ("SOHO"); Certain of our business-to-business ("B2B") revenue is derived from SOHO subscribers that receive video, internet or telephony services that are the same or similar to the mass marketed products offered to our residential subscribers.
-Effective January 1, 2012, we recorded non-organic adjustments to begin including the SOHO subscribers of our UPC Broadband Division in our RGU and customer counts.
-As a result, all of our operations now include SOHO subscribers in their respective RGU and customer counts.
+Small office home office ("SOHO"); Certain Certain of our B2B revenue is derived from small or home office ("SOHO") subscribers that pay a premium price to receive enhanced service levels along with video, internet or telephony services that are the same or similar to the mass marketed products offered to our residential subscribers.
+Effective January 1, 2012, we recorded non-organic adjustments to begin including the SOHO subscribers of our UPC/Unity Division in our RGU and customer counts.
+As a result, all mass marketed products provided to SOHOs, whether or not accompanied by enhanced service levels and/or premium prices, are now included in the respective RGU and customer counts of our broadband communications operations, with only those services provided at premium prices considered to be "SOHO RGUs" or "SOHO customers."
 With the exception of our B2B SOHO subscribers, we generally do not count customers of B2B services as customers or RGUs for external reporting purposes.
-All RGU, ARPU, customer and bundling statistics presented for periods prior to January 1, 2012 have not been restated to reflect this change.